What If I Get Lost? – Kidpower Skills to Prepare Children to Get Help

 Children need a backup plan in case they get stuck and cannot figure out what to do.
 Maybe the store is too crowded to spot a cashier, or the part of the zoo is too far from the ticket seller.
 Maybe they are lost in a place where there are no people, such as while camping or hiking.

-Most of the time, the safest backup plan is for children to ask a woman with children for help in finding the nearest cashier, information center, or ticket seller.
-Statistically, a woman with children isleast likely to harm a child.
 Most people have mobile phones.
-Tell children that they can ask a woman with children to call your number to help you find each other.
+Tell children that they can ask a woman with children or a man who seems calm and respectful to call your number to help you find each other.
 Some parents even tape their own mobile number to a younger child’s sleeve if they go to a crowded place, just to be sure that they can be easily contacted if the child gets lost.
-Otherwise, children can get help from a man as long as he stays in the same building or area, rather than taking the child someplace else.

 If children are lost in nature, their safety plan is to wait in the closest safe place to where they first noticed they were lost.
 They need to know that you will look for them and, when people need help like this, a ranger or even a search party full of strangers will come looking for them.
 People will be calling their name.
 Their job is to call for help so the ranger or search party people can find them.
 In this case, they would let the ranger or the search party take them to the place where they would meet up with you.